amufid/amufid/README.md

 # Abdul Mufid

-**`Fullstack Web Developer Entusiast`**
+**`Frontend Developer Entusiast`**

 ---
-<p>As a full-stack web developer, I handle all aspects of project development, from initial planning and design to solving real-life problems through coding.</p>
+<p>As a Frontend Developer, I handle all aspects of project development, from initial planning and design to solving real-life problems through coding.</p>

 #